Texas vs. Xavier Predictions & Picks - NCAA Tournament Sweet 16

 Texas vs. Xavier Predictions & Picks: Spread, Total - NCAA Tournament Sweet 16

-Friday's game features the Texas Longhorns (28-8) and the Xavier Musketeers (27-9) clashing at T-Mobile Center (on March 24) at 9:45 PM.
-This matchup, according to our computer prediction, will result in a 77-73 victory for Texas.
+Friday's game at T-Mobile Center has the Texas Longhorns (28-8) squaring off against the Xavier Musketeers (27-9) at 9:45 PM (on March 24).
+Our computer prediction projects a 77-73 win for Texas, who is a slight favorite based on our model.

-Based on our computer prediction, Xavier projects to cover the 4.5-point spread in its matchup against Texas.
-The over/under has been set at 148.5, and the two sides are projected to hit the over.
+Based on our computer prediction, Xavier projects to cover the 4.5-point spread in its matchup versus Texas.
+The over/under has been set at 148.5, and the two teams are projected to exceed it.

 Texas vs. Xavier Game Info & Odds